-- 2 skinless salmon fillet, about 140g each
+- 2 skinless salmon fillets, about 140g each

 - 2 tsp agave syrup or honey